Khalid Abdul Muhammad: 1993 speech and aftermath

 In 1993, Muhammad gave a speech at Kean College in Union Township, New Jersey, in which Muhammad referred to Jews as "bloodsuckers" of the black community, labeled the Pope a "no-good cracker," and advocated the murder of any and all white South Africans who would not leave the nation subsequent to a warning period of 24 hours.
 The United States Senate and United States House of Representatives both voted overwhelmingly to support resolutions condemning the speech.
-Farrakhan responded by publicly repudiating Muhammad's speech.
-However, Minister Farrakhan specified that he opposed to the "tone" of Muhammad's speech, while acknowledging the "truths" in it.
-Despite this, Muhammad's remarks also resulted in not only Congressional Black Caucus (CBC) members distancing themselves from the Nation of Islam, but also CBC chairman Kweisi Mfume, (D-MD), ending his relationship with the Nation of Islam as well.
-In September 1993, Mfume announced a "covenant" between the Nation of Islam and CBC members to work together on strengthening the black community after he had invited Farrakhan to address the black caucus’ annual legislative conference.
+Minister Louis Farrakhan responded by publicly repudiating Muhammad's speech.
+However, Farrakhan specified that he opposed the "tone" of Muhammad's speech, while acknowledging the "truths" in it.
+Despite this, Muhammad's remarks also resulted in not only Congressional Black Caucus (CBC) members distancing themselves from the Nation of Islam but also CBC chairman Kweisi Mfume ending his relationship with the Nation of Islam.

-The day after Mfume held a press conference announcing his break with the Nation of Islam in February 1994, Farrakhan demoted Muhammad and also removed him as the NOI's spokesman.
+The day after Mfume's break with the NOI in February 1994, Farrakhan demoted Muhammad and also removed him as the NOI's spokesman.
 He was silenced as a minister and suspended from the NOI soon afterward.
 In 1994, Muhammad appeared on the Phil Donahue Show.
-He participated in heated arguments with Jewish audience members amid explanations of his public statements.
+When asked how he felt about being condemned by the United States House of Representatives, Muhammad said: "As a freedom fighter and a revolutionary, it is one of the greatest honors that could be paid."
+During the show he participated in heated arguments with white Jewish and non-Jewish audience members, amid explanations of his public statements.

-Muhammad was shot by James Bess, a former NOI member, after he spoke at the University of California, Riverside on May 29, 1994.
+On May 29, 1994, Muhammad and five of his bodyguards were shot by James Bess, a former NOI member, after he spoke at the University of California, Riverside.
 He survived the shooting.
-Muhammed himself believed the shooting was a part of a conspiracy.
+Muhammad himself, along with many others within the black nationalist community, believed the shooting was a part of a conspiracy.
+Bess was convicted of attempted murder and three counts of assault and sentenced to 18 years to life in prison.